sayefsakin/halide_notes/Evaluations/traveler_intro/TravelerIntro.md

 - Timeline Views
   - Gantt View
   - Utilization View
-  - Functional Box Plot
+  - Functional Box Plot View
   - Line Chart View
-  - Aggregated Gantt
+  - Aggregated Gantt View
 - Ancillary views
   - Interval Histogram
-  - Task Dependency Tree
+  - Dependency Tree View
 - Informative Views
   - Selection Info View
   - Code View

 ### Introduction
 Traveler is an integrated visualization system for asynchronous multitask execution.
-It is hosted at this link https://traveler-integrated.herokuapp.com/.
+It is hosted at this link https://traveler-integrated.herokuapp.com.
 ![Traveler Interface](01.png)

 In this figure, execution data from a [sample](https://github.com/sayefsakin/halide_notes/blob/master/FinalRunWithHalide/sayef_halide_in.py) [Phylanx](https://github.com/STEllAR-GROUP/phylanx/) program, written in python, has been visualized in Traveler.
 Here, at the bottom right, the program is presented in the **Code View**.
 This program uses 16 threads to execute the function.